 Keisha has led Mickey to believe that they slept together after Rose disappeared, although in fact they didn't; he was too drunk to remember otherwise.
 It was actually Keisha who tried to seduce him, not the other way around.
 Later she blamed Mickey for Rose vanishing and got her friends to push things through his letterbox and try to beat a confession out of him.

 Jackie is currently seeing someone called Dennis.
 She knocks a man out with a single punch to the jaw.

 The planet Jacdusta is in the Duskijec nebula.

 Links: There is a reference to the Doctor bringing Rose back home twelve months after she left, rather than the day she left (Aliens of London).
 Mickey mentions Slitheen (Aliens of London/World War Three) and Sycorax (The Christmas Invasion).
 The Doctor's line, "Ace-a-mundo.
 A word I shall hopefully never use again" is suspiciously similar to a line in School Reunion.
 Kelper mentions Torchwood.
 Mickey's reference to webs when they're in the tube station is clearly a nod to The Web of Fear.
 The sonic screwdriver resonating concrete is a direct reference to The Doctor Dances.

-Location: London, c2007.
+Location: The North Sea and London, c2007.